-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption in close cooperation with our forensic and legal specialists.
+As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption in close cooperation with our forensic specialists.
 We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.

 We incorporated elements of unpredictability in our audit.
-We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or non-compliance.
+We also considered the outcome of our other audit procedures and evaluated whether any findings were indicative of fraud or noncompliance.

 As in all of our audits, we addressed the risks related to management override of controls.
-For these risks we have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 11 'Expected credit loss' and Note 17 'Equity investments (fair value through profit and loss, including investments in associates)' to the financial statements.
+For these risks we have performed procedures among others to evaluate key accounting estimates for management bias that may represent a risk of material misstatement due to fraud, in particular relating to important judgment areas and significant accounting estimates as disclosed in Note 11 'Expected credit loss' and Note 17 'Equity investments (fair value through profit or loss, including investment in associates) to the financial statements.
 We have also used data analysis to identify and address high-risk journal entries and evaluated the business rationale (or the lack thereof) of significant extraordinary transactions.